Skip to main content

 Choosing Your Potatoes

 Russet potatoes are the only correct choice for this recipe.
-Their high starch and low moisture content create the exact interior texture you are after — fluffy and light rather than waxy or dense.
-Waxy varieties like red or Yukon Gold potatoes hold too much moisture, which works against the double-fry method.
+Their high starch and low moisture content create the exact interior texture you’re after — fluffy and light rather than waxy or dense.
+Waxy varieties like red or Yukon Gold hold too much moisture and work against the double-fry method.

 Sourcing Beef Tallow